janaagaard75/framework-investigations/react-redux-todos/README.md

 Focus on writing self documenting code - probably more than what is generally seen in the React/Redux community.
 Expect longer variable and function names than what is usually seen.
 Example: The action creator methods are all prefix with `create` to emphasise that these are methods used to create the specific actions.

+Actions only contain information about what to do, and don't contain any computing.
+All computing is done in the reducer.
+I believe this is the way Redux is meant to be used.
 Using Redux TypeScript Actions it's possible to pretty much remove the need for the strings identifying the actions.
 I think that is pretty awesome.

 No default exports because that makes it possible to refactor names across files.